Pontus Almqvist: Career

 On 15 October 2020, Almqvist signed a five-year contract with Russian Premier League club Rostov.
 On 7 March 2022, FIFA introduced special regulations related to the Russian invasion of Ukraine.
 Those regulations allow foreign players in Russia to unilaterally temporarily suspend their contracts with their Russian clubs until the end of the 2021–22 season and join clubs outside of Russia until that date.
 On 17 March 2022, Almqvist used the new rule to sign with FC Utrecht in the Netherlands until the end of the 2021–22 season.

 FIFA extended their regulations for the 2022–23 season, allowing Almqvist to join Polish side Pogoń Szczecin on a one-year loan spell on 5 July 2022.

+On 22 June 2023, Almqvist moved on a new temporary deal to Lecce in Italy.

+On 13 August 2024, Almqvist signed with Parma in Italy on a permanent basis.

+Personal life

+Pontus Almqvist is the brother of Swedish footballer Tove Almqvist.